oasis-tcs/openc2-oc2ls/oc2ls.md

-In addition, the specification identifies the constraints that must be satisifed to define how a JADN IM is represented in other serializations.
+In addition, the specification identifies the constraints that must be satisifed to define how a JADN IM is represented in other serializations (Section 4).
 Because each serialization represents the same information model, translation between serialization formats is simplified.

 ## E.3 JADN Example: OpenC2 Subset